Facilitating, Learning, Organising and Welcoming! A critical Training of Trainers

 Starting at the end of January 2021

-Participants are invited to participate in the online course “Peace in Practice”, which SCI is currently developing as part of an EYF – funded project and which includes a whole chapter on facilitation for peace educators.
-This will also include a video conference, in which the trainers will introduce the approach of the training and explain how participants can already start thinking about follow-up projects.
+Participants were invited to participate in the online course “Peace in Practice”, which SCI developed as part of an EYF – funded project and which includes a whole chapter on facilitation for peace educators.
+A padlet was created for the training sessions with different resources and participant were invited to get to know each other before the start of the training.

 Online training course